sagivantebi/mini_Shell-C/README.md

 - **exec failed**: If the `execvp` function fails to execute a command, the program will print an error message.
 - **cd failed**: If the `cd` command fails, the program will print an error message.

-## License

-This project is licensed under the MIT License.

-## Author

-Sagiv Antebi